Generic name: ziprasidone (oral/injection) (zi PRAY si done)

 What should I avoid while taking ziprasidone?

-While you are taking ziprasidone, you may be more sensitive to temperature extremes such as very hot or cold conditions.
+While you are taking ziprasidone, you may be more sensitive to extreme temperatures, such as very hot or cold conditions.
 Avoid getting too cold, or becoming overheated or dehydrated.
 Drink plenty of fluids, especially in hot weather and during exercise.
 It is easier to become dangerously overheated and dehydrated while you are taking ziprasidone.

 Avoid drinking alcohol.
 Dangerous side effects could occur.